everycure-org/matrix/docs/src/blog/posts/first_release.md/20240809_first_release.md

 - Deployment of a Neo4J database for graph storage and querying
 - Integration of MLflow for experiment tracking and model versioning
 - Implementation of Argo Workflows for orchestrating complex pipeline runs
-- Setup of three execution modes: cluster, local, and test data-based
-- A Kubernetes based infrastructure foundation to host all of the above
+- A Kubernetes based infrastructure foundation to host all of the above codified in code to make it fully reproducible

 ![](./attachments/ss_mlflow.png)
 ![](./attachments/ss_argo.png)